hellyv102-sys/DIgiLocker/README.md

 # DigiLocker Clone Android App

-A simple **DigiLocker Android Application** developed using **Kotlin** in **Android Studio** for the **Mobile Application Development (MAD)** subject.
+A simple **DigiLocker Clone Android Application** developed using **Kotlin** and **XML** in **Android Studio** for the **Mobile Application Development (MAD)** subject.
+This project is a **student project inspired by the Government of India DigiLocker** and is created for educational and learning purposes.

 ## 🎯 Aim

-To develop a DigiLocker application that allows users to digitally store and manage important personal documents through a simple and user-friendly Android application.
+To develop a DigiLocker Clone Android application that allows users to digitally store, view, and manage important personal documents in a simple and user-friendly interface.

 ## 📖 Project Overview

-DigiLocker is an Android application where users can keep their important documents in one place.
-Users can view document details, upload document images, and manage documents easily using a clean interface.
+DigiLocker Clone is a simplified Android application inspired by the Government of India DigiLocker.
+It is developed for educational purposes using Kotlin and XML in Android Studio.

+This application allows users to register, view, upload, and manage important personal documents through a simple and user-friendly interface.
+It demonstrates Android development concepts such as multiple activities, Intents, CardView, ImageView, and XML layouts.